'Now I'm angry': N.W.T. premier calls on Ottawa to provide services in the North

 Tens of thousands have been forced from the territory, with more than 21,500 people seeking refuge in Alberta.
 Others have gone to British Columbia and Manitoba to wait out the blazes.

 Cochrane said communication services went down in the territory as authorities were trying to get people out.
-Cochrane said she couldn't get a hold of people to know if they were safe or needed help to leave.
+She said she couldn't get in touch with people to know if they were safe or needed help to leave.

-Some communities only have one road for access and she described people driving with flames on both sides.
+Some communities only have one road for access and she described people driving with flames on both sides of them.
 Twenty-two communities have no permanent roads and planes can't land if there's too much smoke, she said.

 "Whose fault is it when we can't get people out because we don't have basic infrastructure that every Canadian takes for granted?"
 Cochrane said.